 Technologies Excluded as a Primary Process

-The excluded technologies (landfill, bioreactor landfill and thermal processes) will not be considered as future options for the primary waste treatment system for the RRC (Although it is recognised that there will be some reliance on landfill for management of residuals from any treatment process or as a fall back in the event of plant failure).
+The excluded technologies (landfill and bioreactor landfill) will not be considered as future options for the primary waste treatment system for the RRC (Although it is recognised that there will be some reliance on landfill for management of residuals from any treatment process or as a fall back in the event of plant failure).

 Technologies to be subjected to Triple Bottom Line Assessment